manifold-systems/manifold/manifold-deps-parent/manifold-ext/README.md

 The empty or "binding" operator has a *phased* precedence.
 Lexically, its precedence lies between addition and multiplication, thus during the compiler's parsing phase it produces an untyped AST reflecting this order.
-However, in the course of the compiler's type attribution phase the compiler restructures the expressions to reflect the bindings declared in `prefixBind()` and `postfixBind()` declared in the operand types, during which the compiler considers the empty operator as having a precedence *equal to* multiplication.
+However, in the course of the compiler's type attribution phase the compiler restructures the expressions to reflect binding operator methods `prefixBind()` and `postfixBind()` declared in the operand types, during which the compiler considers the binding operator as having a precedence *equal to* multiplication.

 To illustrate consider the following expression:
 ```java